North Weald Bassett: Media

 In the 1990s, the Aces High hangar was used as the home for Channel 4's TV game show The Crystal Maze, which had moved from Shepperton Studios because of lack of space.

 A sketch for BBC television's The Armstrong & Miller Show was filmed at the railway station.
 The sketch depicted Miller's character attempting to commit suicide from the old station bridge.
 Armstrong's character, a railway guard, comes and tells Miller's character that trains aren't running but a replacement bus service is in operation.
 The camera cuts to the station car park with Miller's character just under some bus wheels; the bus is then ordered to drive forward with a bump being seen.

 Channel Four's television show Chewing Gum filmed part of their second series (broadcast 2017) down Vicarage Lane.

 Boy George's team filmed on the railway for his 2013 music video "Coming Home".
 The shoot included both afternoon and evening filming of a train composed of stock of various arrangements from the chosen vintage period, giving backdrops for a wide range of scenes.

 Sacha Baron Cohen's film Grimsby (2016) was also filmed at North Weald station and around the area.

-In 2017, the BBC filmed an advert at North Weald station to advertise their online glossary about their coverage of Brexit.